Convergent evolution: Insect mouthparts

+Intelligence

+Advanced intelligence has evolved independently in cephalopods and vertebrates.
+Octopus have demonstrated mammalian levels of problem-solving, cognition, and learning behaviors.
+One aquarium director even claimed his octopus specimen to have developed a sense of personal taste as to the arrangement of its tank.
+Unlike other highly intelligent animals, cephalopods typically live short lives with varying levels of sociality, with the bulk of the nervous system divided between the head and limbs.

 Opposable thumbs

-Opposable thumbs allowing the grasping of objects are most often associated with primates, like humans, monkeys, apes, and lemurs.
+Opposable thumbs allowing the grasping of objects are most often associated with primates, like humans and other apes, monkeys, and lemurs.
 Opposable thumbs also evolved in giant pandas, but these are completely different in structure, having six fingers including the thumb, which develops from a wrist bone entirely separately from other fingers.

-Primates
+Primate phenotypes

 Convergent evolution in humans includes blue eye colour and light skin colour.
 When humans migrated out of Africa, they moved to more northern latitudes with less intense sunlight.
-It was beneficial to them to reduce their skin pigmentation.
+It was beneficial to them to have reduced skin pigmentation.
 It appears certain that there was some lightening of skin colour before European and East Asian lineages diverged, as there are some skin-lightening genetic differences that are common to both groups.
 However, after the lineages diverged and became genetically isolated, the skin of both groups lightened more, and that additional lightening was due to different genetic changes.

 Lemurs and humans are both primates.
 Ancestral primates had brown eyes, as most primates do today.
 The genetic basis of blue eyes in humans has been studied in detail and much is known about it.
 It is not the case that one gene locus is responsible, say with brown dominant to blue eye colour.
 However, a single locus is responsible for about 80% of the variation.
 In lemurs, the differences between blue and brown eyes are not completely known, but the same gene locus is not involved.

 In plants

+The annual life-cycle

+While most plant species are perennial, about 6% follow an annual life cycle, living for only one growing season.
+The annual life cycle independently emerged in over 120 plant families of angiosperms.
+The prevalence of annual species increases under hot-dry summer conditions in the four species-rich families of annuals (Asteraceae, Brassicaceae, Fabaceae, and Poaceae), indicating that the annual life cycle is adaptive.